iManagement

 Photo 16: When nights are still cold, condensation water indicates that brood rearing is very probably under way.

-Photo 17: The colony is probably maintaining brood and needs approx. 1 kg of food per week.
+Photo 17: The colony is probably tending brood and needs approximately 1 kg of food per week.

-• Check food.
-If insufficient, place a full food frame close to the brood nest.
+• Check food stores.
+If insufficient, place a full food frame near the brood nest.

-Curled larval skins or pieces of pupae indicate that there is a food shortage (cannibalism) or that the brood area is too large relative to the number of nurse bees (the brood is chilled).
-Diseases or wax moth could also be the cause of these larvae or pupae.
+Larval skins of coiled larvae or pupal fragments indicate food shortage (cannibalism) or a brood area too large relative to the number of nurse bees (the brood is chilling).
+Diseases or wax moth could also be the origin of these larvae or pupae.

-• Immediately check whether there is enough food within the colony.
-If not, place a full food frame close to the brood nest.
+• Check immediately whether there is sufficient food within the colony.
+If not, place a full food frame near the brood nest.

-• Reduce the colony if brood is chilled.
+• Reduce the colony if the brood is chilling.

 (Photo: S. Imboden, 20 November)